-In this post, I’m going to explain how to have a stand-up comedy career in India or America or Australia (although the advice applies anywhere) and things you need to know AFTER you start getting on stage and have written a few jokes.
+In this post, I’m going to explain how to have a stand-up comedy career in America or Australia or India (although the advice applies anywhere) and things you need to know AFTER you start getting on stage and have written a few jokes.
 If you haven’t even begun or are wondering how to do stand up comedy for the first time, I suggest you attend an open mic and then come back here.
 It’s a long post, but considering it’s the most viewed post on this site I guess we’re onto something.
-Thanks friends.
+Thanks, friends.

 I’ve been in India for 9 years, and one of the first few stand up comedians who started taking this seriously here.

-Two years ago I wrote about the mistakes I see Indian and newer comedy market comedians (Singapore, Thailand, Malaysia) make all the time.
+Two years ago I wrote about the mistakes I see newer comedy market comedians (Singapore, Thailand, India, Malaysia) make all the time.

 While a lot of that stuff seemed obvious in 2016 to a comic in LA or NYC, it was received well here and I got tons of questions from comics all over the world.
 Hell, some of those same comics who commented on that post are now doing great things.